Computing quasiconformal folds: Computing quasiconformal folds

 where $A= \frac{1}{1-|\mu|^2} $, and $\mu = \rho+i\tau$. \end{proposition} \begin{proof} Observe that $\frac{\partial f}{\partial\bar{z}}(z)=\mu(z) \frac{\partial f}{\partial z}(z)$ can be transformed into

 Then making use of the commutativity of second order partial derivatives $u_{xy} = u_{yx}$ under the Euclidean coordinate, we obtain The other equation is obtained in a similar way. \end{proof} \begin{remark} Note that the coefficient matrix $A$ is positive (or negative) definite if $|\mu|< 1$ (or $|\mu|>1$, respectively).
-If $U$ is any open neighborhood, on which $A$ is either positive or negative but not both, then it is not hard to see that they are the Euler-Lagrange equations of the Dirichlet type energies
+If $U$ is any open neighborhood, on which $A$ is either positive or negative but not both, then it is not hard to see that system \eqref{eq:3} are the Euler-Lagrange equations of the Dirichlet type energies

-where $\tilde{A}$ denotes $A$ if it is positive definite, or $-A$ if negative definite.
+with Dirichlet boundary conditions, where $\tilde{A}$ denotes $A$ if $A$ is positive definite, or $-A$ if $A$ is negative definite.
 Therefore, we see that in general the global variational problem must be separated according to whether $|\mu|<1$ or $|\mu|>1$ in the domain $\Omega$.
 We shall often denote $\Omega^{+}$ (or $\Omega^{-}$) to be the largest open subset such that $|\mu|<1$ (or $|\mu|>1$, respectively), which is consistent with the previous notation. \end{remark}

 The derived system \eqref{eq:3} is a {\bf necessary condition} that in principle should be satisfied by any other method which solves the equation in the Euclidean domain $\Omega$.
 This motivates the following.